Touhma/DSP_Galactic_Scale/Package/README.md

 # BACKUP YOUR SAVES.
 SERIOUSLY.

+- Version 2.12.45 - Add debug option to suspend processing of Darkfog at a certain lightyear distance from the player (For those with major performance issues)
 - Version 2.12.44 - Hopefully Fix loading on xbox GamePass
 - Version 2.12.43 - Enable Darkfog Settings in JSON Galaxy Import (In Settings).
 Enjoy!
 Fixed Birth System Dark Fog Spawn
 - Version 2.12.42 - Enable loading Splash Images from config/Splash folder.
 Preserve aspect ratio set for all splash images to avoid stretching on widescreens.